Intrinsic Noise of the Single Electron Box

-However, to calculate the noise current we must consider the underlying random process (ensemble of time-traces $Q(t)$), of which $P_1(t)$ is the expectation value [Fig.~\ref{FIG1}(d)].
-Equation \eqref{Kolmogorov} can be understood as the Kolmogorov Forward Equation for the time-inhomogeneous Markov process:
+In order to calculate the noise current, we must consider the underlying random process, an ensemble of time-traces $Q(t)$ of which $P_1(t, t_0)$ is the expectation value [Fig.~\ref{FIG1}(d)].
+The master equation can be interpreted as the Kolmogorov Forward Equation for the time-inhomogeneous Markov process